 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Antiochus IV, who reigned from 175 to 164 B.C., was the Syrian king so full of pride that he took the title "Epiphanes" and felt entitled to demand that his whole kingdom follow one set of customs—those of the pagan Greek culture.
+Antiochus IV, who reigned from 175 to 164 B.C., was the Syrian king so full of pride that he took the title "Epiphanes" and felt entitled to demand that his whole kingdom follow one set of customs, those of the pagan Greek culture.

 What this meant for the Jews living under his rule was that they were directed "to forbid burnt offerings and sacrifices and drink offerings in the sanctuary...to build altars and sacred precincts for idols, to sacrifice swine and unclean animals, and to leave their sons uncircumcised.
 They were to make themselves abominable by everything unclean and profane" (I Maccabees 1: 45-480).

-While this was intolerable to many Jews, some went along with it so as to escape persecution and get along with the ruler.
+While this was intolerable to many Jews, some accepted it so as to escape persecution and get along with the ruler.
 I Maccabees tells us: "All the Gentiles accepted the command of the king.
 Many even from Israel gladly adopted his religion; they sacrificed to idols and profaned the Sabbath" (1:41).
 Antiochus oversaw the desecration of the Temple itself.
 A faithful priest of the Temple who was in his nineties, Eleazar, was tortured and killed for his insistence on upholding the Old Testament Law.

-The seven young martyrs remembered on this day were disciples of Eleazar.
+The seven young martyrs were disciples of Eleazar.
 When the king brought them to trial, they openly declared their allegiance to him, and refused to break the Law of Moses by eating pork.
 The oldest brother, speaking for them all, challenged the king by asking, "What do you intend to ask and learn from us?
 For we are ready to die rather than transgress the laws of our fathers" (II Maccabees 7: 2).

 When only the youngest boy was left alive, Antiochus urged his mother Solomonia to persuade him to give in, so that she would at least have one son left.
 She pretended to do this, but actually whispered to him that he should show the same bravery his brothers had shown.
 She was sure they would all, by God's grace, be reunited.
 When her youngest defied the king and was killed, she said a prayer and died too.